albertodlc/led-strip-control/README.md

 > - Wikipedia

 ### DDNS configuration (DuckDNS)
-1. Go to [DuckDNS](https://www.duckdns.org/) website and sign up with your Google account (or other via).
+1. Go to the [DuckDNS](https://www.duckdns.org/) website and sign up with your Google account (or other via).
 2. The web will redirect you to the administration panel, you need to enter a name for your domain and press "add domain".
-The **domain** and you **public IP** will be added.
+The **domain** and you **public IP** will be added below.

 <p align="center">
     <img height="auto" width="auto" src="img/img49.JPG" />